rbhogal/game-save-app/README.md

 ## Q and A

+#### Biggest Challenge?

+Handling asynchronous data

+* Many of the errors/bugs were simply due to code being written without consideration to async data such as code being executed before data in a useState hook had a chance to     update.

+Implementing Twitch's OAuth Client Credentials Flow

+* Working with a more complex API such as Twitch/IGDB's API.
+Reading and understanding the documentation, testing (using Postman), and implementing the app access token into my code properly took some time and effort.
+Maybe a week or two.
+I ran into a CORS error which required a workaround for the IGDB API by setting up a proxy using CORS anywhere with Heroku.

+Debugging Code
+* This project really tested my debugging skills.
+Using best practices in the first place will help avoid bugs entirely, however when they do happen, I've learned to work through them logically, use console logs, chrome dev tools/debugger/breakpoints, and keep calm as more than likely it's a very easy fix with a solution just around the corner.
+Take a short break if I have to.

+My First App
+* Although through tutorials I had implemented HTTP Requests, worked with an API, Firebase, React, Redux, and React-Router, this was the first time doing them on my own.
+It took a stressful 2.5 months to complete as it being a project of many firsts I made many mistakes, but it really forced me to learn.

 #### Did I learn a lot?
 Oh yeah.
 Authentication, using a database, tokens/refresh tokens, APIs, reading docs, HTTP requests, React, React-Router, Redux Toolkit, Context API, and most importantly handling asynchronous data.